Board of Nursing

 A list of all fees may be found in the regulations, 18VAC90-50-30.

-12. If I am a massage therapy student or if I am certified in another state and move to Virginia, do I have to wait until I’m certified to practice as a Certified Massage Therapist in the Commonwealth of Virginia.
+12. If I am a massage therapy student or if I am licensed in another state and move to Virginia, do I have to wait until I’m licensed to practice as a Licensed Massage Therapist in the Commonwealth of Virginia?

-Only someone who is certified by the Board of Nursing as a Massage Therapist may practice massage therapy using the designation that he/she is a certified massage therapist or massage therapist.
+Only someone who is licensed by the Board of Nursing as a Massage Therapist may practice massage therapy using the designation that he/she is a licensed massage therapist or massage therapist.